 15. Minnowboard Turbot

-This dual board single board computer is available as an open source hardware board that is operated by a 64-bit Intel Atom E38xx Series processor.
+This dual board single board computer is available as an open source hardware board operated by a 64-bit Intel Atom E38xx Series processor.
 Several versions are available.
 Among them, the dual and quad-core version is most popular.
 The company is focused on delivering better products at a lower cost, and their R&D is continuing their research on it.

 Insights of Minnowboard Turbot